Mortimyrrh/Anton-Cherokees-Ex-Silent-Adventure/README.md

 or

 Max Collective (.mxf): https://drive.google.com/file/d/1nhBjYHyIc8GiGYUTPRRqy-nljbLvhTmv/view?usp=sharing
-- This will work on windows.
+- This will work on MacOS and Windows.
 - Note you will need the free version of Max8 to run the Max Collective which can be download here https://cycling74.com/downloads/